RoyZiO/phase-1-wk1-code-challenge/README.md

 - I then used the prompt() function to declare the basic salary, for which which I assigned the word employeeSalary as the variable name.
 I also declared the employee benefits using the term 'benefits.
 The prompt function would ask the employee/user to input their basic salary and benefits, then use this data to calculate net salary and other relevant variables.

-- In addition, I created the function 'netSalaryCalculator()' to calculate various information that are relevant in the tabulation of net salary, while also presenting the information in a tabular data structure, accompanied by a string informing the employee of their net salary (): (`Your net salary is ${netPay} Ksh.`).
+- In addition, I created the function 'netSalaryCalculator()' to calculate various information that are relevant in the tabulation of net salary, while also presenting the information in a tabular data structure, accompanied by a logged string informing the employee of their net salary (): (`Your net salary is ${netPay} Ksh.`).

+- I used console.table(result) to dispay the result in a tabular data structure.

 - I then created a function 'calculateNhif' to calculate NHIF deductions based on the user/employee's gross salary.
 The function utilized data from Aren: https://www.aren.co.ke/payroll/taxrates.htm, and returns total NHIF deductibles based on the aforementioned information.